 Clinical trials are research studies that find out if a medical strategy, treatment, or device is safe and effective for humans.
 They are a key research tool for improving medical knowledge and patient care.
 The people who carry out research are mostly the same doctors and healthcare professionals who treat people.
 Their aim is to find better ways of treating patients and keeping people healthy.

 Here are some ways to find out about research projects and clinical trials that you can get involved in.

 UK Clinical Trials Gateway

-The UK Clinical Trials Gateway run by the National Institute for Health Research (NIHR) provides easy to understand information about clinical research trials running in the UK, and gives to a large range of information about these trials.
+The UK Clinical Trials Gateway run by the National Institute for Health Research (NIHR) provides easy to understand information about clinical research trials running in the UK, and provides a large range of information about these trials.
 It is designed to enable patients and clinicians to locate and contact trials of interest.
 Visit their website and select the eye condition that you are interested in.

 NIHR Clinical Research Network Portfolio

 The NIHR Clinical Research Network Portfolio is a database of high-quality clinical research studies in England, Northern Ireland, Scotland and Wales.
-Within this the Ophthalmology Specialty Group supports a national portfolio of research studies in ophthalmology and the vision sciences.
+Within this, the Ophthalmology Specialty Group supports a national portfolio of research studies in ophthalmology and the vision sciences.
 See their website for details.

 If you wish to join a trial it is always best to discuss this with your doctor or clinical team first.

-Last updated September 2015
+Last updated January 2023

 Approved by Professor John Dart, Moorfields Eye Hospital and UCL Institute of Ophthalmology